Caafimaad10/Caafimaad10/README.md

 # My Profile:

-Ibrahim Saeed Abdalla is the professional Full Stack developer for the production of desktop applications and network applications and Internet applications and websites and mobile applications and professional cloud applications for commercial, administrative and educational purposes in the homeland (Somaliland) in addition to the production of educational courses in the field of programming and databases for school students, institutes and universities
+Ibrahim Saeed Abdalla is the student for the production of desktop applications and network applications and Internet applications and websites and mobile applications and cloud applications for commercial, administrative and educational purposes in the homeland (Somalia) in addition to the production of educational courses in the field of programming and databases for school students, institutes and universities